 Step 6 – Oil the bottom of a baking dish, then spoon out half of your tofu mixture into the dish and flatten it out smoothly.

-Step 7 – Place 1 1/2 cups of cooked stuffing mounded up in the center of the dish leaving about an inch around the edges.
+Step 7 – Place 1 1/2 cups of cooked stuffing, mounded up, in the center of the dish, leaving about an inch of space around the edges.

 Step 8 – Cover the stuffing with the remaining tofu mixture and smooth it out with a silicon spatula.